williamdlees/TRIgS/docs/ClusterSeqs.md

 ## Testing ##

 `testfiles/Test_Commands.bat` exercises the script with sample data.
-The -c option provides independent confirmation that the partitioning has been successful.
+The -c option provides independent confirmation that the partitioning of any data set has been successful.